mborges-pivotal/ocpvmware4.2/README.md

 INFO It is now safe to remove the bootstrap resources
 ```

-you can continue.
 At this point, the bootstrap server is no longer required and you can decommission it if you wish.

 ## Finish OCP Installation